Soheab/normal_api.py/docs.md

 - user_id ([int]) - User ID to check for
 - top_gg_token ([str]) - Top.gg bot token from here:
   https://top.gg/bot/BOT_ID_HERE/webhooks#:~:text=Token%20for%20this%20bot%3A&text=Show%20token
+  the token is sent directly to the top.gg API.

 #### Returns